 The 30-Day Rule: Setting Your Initial Target CPA

-This is the most important section of this entire article.
 Getting your initial Target CPA wrong is the number one reason campaigns fail after switching to this strategy.
+I've watched it happen dozens of times.

 The Rule